Howard Stern: 1998–2004: Television and film projects

-In March 2003, Stern filed a $100-million lawsuit against ABC, Telepictures and the producers of its reality television series Are You Hot?.
-He claimed its premise was copied from a radio show segment of his known as The Evaluators, whereby its staff and guests evaluate the bodies of contestants.
-Before the show aired, Stern was in talks of producing his version of the show.
-A settlement was reached five months later.
-In early 2004, Stern spoke of talks with ABC to host an hour television interview special as part of its Primetime series, but the project never came to fruition.
-In August 2004, cable channel Spike ordered thirteen episodes of Howard Stern: The High School Years, an animated series set during Stern's childhood that he was to executive produce.
-By late 2005, episode scripts and some test animation had been completed, but the project was soon shelved.
-Stern explained the series could have been produced "on the cheap" at $300,000 per episode, but the quality he demanded would have cost over $1 million each.
-Actor Michael Cera was cast as the lead voice.
-Stern also worked on a pilot with Robert Schimmel for The WB, based around the comedian's real-life experience of falling in love with his daughter's best friend following his battle with cancer, but was not picked up.
+In March 2003, Stern filed a $100 million lawsuit against ABC, Telepictures, and the producers of the reality series Are You Hot?, alleging its premise was copied from his radio segment The Evaluators, in which staff and guests judged contestants' bodies.
+Prior to the show's debut, Stern had been in talks to produce his own version; the case was settled five months later.

+In early 2004, Stern discussed potential plans with ABC to host an hour-long interview special for its Primetime series, but the project did not move forward.
+In August 2004, Spike ordered thirteen episodes of Howard Stern: The High School Years, an animated series based on his childhood, with Stern as executive producer By late 2005, scripts and test animation had been completed, but the project was ultimately shelved due to high production costs, which Stern said exceeded $1 million per episode for the desired quality.
+Actor Michael Cera had been cast in the lead voice role.
+Stern also developed a pilot with comedian Robert Schimmel for The WB, based on Schimmel's real-life experience of falling in love with his daughter's friend after battling cancer, though it was not picked up.